kcseb/kcseb/README.md

 ### Heya, I'm Kenneth Sebastian Cremeans - aka [kcSeb](https://kcseb.digital])

-## I'm a (soon-to-be) Husband, Content Creator, Business Owner, and Freelance Web-Developer!
+## I'm a <!--(soon-to-be)--> Husband, Content Creator, Business Owner, Photographer, and too much more to name.
+I tend to call myself a freelance-dilettante.
 #### Some Tid-Bits about me!~
 - I am the owner and founder of [Have Freedom Hosting](https://hfhosting.us)
-- I am currently engaged to my fiance of 7-years.
+- I am currently married to the absolute love of my life. 💍🎉Jun.
+3rd 2023 ❤️🐰
 - I am absolutely in love with technology, gaming, photography, and content creation.
+Got into some amature radio but nothing serious.

 <br />